Payroll Process in Kuwait: A brief overview

 - Employees hired on monthly pay should be paid the wages at least once in a month.

 - Other types of workers shall be paid at least once every two weeks.

 What are the statutory pay components included in employee salary?

 The Kuwait labor law does not define the components that should make up an employee’s salary; there are no defined statutory components.

-Fixed component may include Basic salary, Housing Allowance, Transport Allowance and Living Contribution.
-The variable components may include Overtime, Sales commission, Bonus, Incentives, Relocation allowances, Leave passage, Housing Allowance, Transport Allowance and Living Contribution.
+Fixed components may include Basic Salary, Housing Allowance, Transport Allowance and Living Contribution.
+The variable components may include Overtime, Sales commission, Bonus, Incentives, Relocation allowances, Leave passage, Housing Allowance, Transport Allowance and Living Contributions.

 The standard working hours are set at a maximum 8 hours a day or 48 hours a week.
 The standard working hours during Ramadhan is 6 hours a day.

 What is the official salary payment currency in Kuwait?